Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: Cap?

 [Clint finds the gauntlet is with him but senses he's not alone down there.
-He shoots an arrow with light towards the dark tunnel and finds hordes of Outr
+He shoots an arrow with light towards the dark tunnel and finds hordes of Outri